peter-w-remote/SimpleDeploy/README.md

 # SimpleDeploy

-This project is simple showcase how to:
+This project is a simple showcase how to:

 - Containerize a minimal Flask app
 - Deploy it on AWS using Terraform and Ansible